andreykaipov/funcop-gen/README.md

 )
 ```

-After a `go mod tidy` and a `go mod vendor`, the above `go:generate` directive
+After a `go mod vendor`, we can omit the `-mod=mod` we added originally.
-will use the vendored tool.
-Depending on your Go version, you might need to
+However, if your Go version is 1.13 or lower, you'll need to explicitly tell Go
-explicitly tell Go to use the vendored dependencies, i.e. `go generate
+to use the vendored version, i.e. `GOFLAGS=-mod=vendor go generate ./...`.
--mod=vendor ./...`.

 ### How do I integrate it into my development lifecycle?